 - Make sure that you are up to date on your vaccinations.
 As mentioned earlier, maternal rubella and chicken pox can cause your child to develop cerebral palsy.

-- Wash your hands regularly and practice salient hygiene to reduce your risk of infections.
+- Wash your hands regularly and practice a salient hygiene routine to reduce your risk of infections.

 - It is vital to make sure that you know your blood type.
 Keep in mind that Rh incompatibility can result in jaundice, which in turn can cause cerebral palsy.